GNNLens: A Visual Analytics Approach for Prediction Error Diagnosis of Graph Neural Networks: Acknowledgment

 \section{Acknowledgment}

 \fi

 We would like to thank external experts for participating in our interviews and giving us invaluable feedback.
-We also thank the anonymous reviewers for their detailed reviews and constructive suggestions.
+We also thank the anonymous reviewers for their detailed reviews and the DGL development team for their constructive suggestions.
+This research was supported in part by Hong Kong Theme-based Research Scheme grant T41-709/17N.

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Zhihua Jin} is currently a Ph.D. student at the Hong Kong University of Science and Technology (HKUST).
 He received his BEng degree in Computer Science and Technology from Zhejiang University in 2019.
 His research interests lie in the intersection of visualization and machine learning, especially explainable artificial intelligence (XAI). \end{IEEEbiography}